eagle-io/docs/source/api/resources/historic.rst

 We recommend you ``limit`` the size of requests to 1000 records or less and use :ref:`HTTP compression <api-overview-compression>` whenever possible.
 If the request or response is too large or exceeds our processing time threshold, the **413 Request Too Large** error response will be returned.

 Successful extraction requests will result in a **200 OK** response with the data returned in the body of the response.
-Successful insertion requests always results in a **202 Accepted** response.
+Successful insertion requests always result in a **202 Accepted** response.

 .. note::
     Only available for Location and Parameter nodes.